Chapter 19.13

 “Accessible” means approachable and usable by people with disabilities; complies with the Americans with Disabilities Act.

-“Accessory dwelling” means an interior, attached, or detached dwelling unit that is used in connection with, or that is accessory to, a single-family dwelling.
+“Accessory dwelling” means an interior, attached, or detached dwelling unit that is used in connection with, or that is accessory to, a single-unit dwelling.

 Accessory Use/Accessory Structure.
 “Accessory uses and structures” are of a nature customarily incidental and subordinate to the principal use or structure on the same lot.
 Typical accessory structures in the residential district include detached garages, sheds, workshops, greenhouses and similar structures.